vcerqueira/cardtale/README.md

 - Automated generation of PDF reports with comprehensive time series analysis
 - Built-in statistical analysis and visualization of temporal patterns
-- Support for univariate time series data (will support other structures in future iterations)
+- Support for univariate time series data

 Each time series is studied from multiple dimensions, including:
 - **Data Overview**: Fundamental characteristics and statistical properties analysis